-16.9.7.1 Aeronautical ground lights together with their characteristics or their identifications or both shall be shown.

-16.9.7.2 Marine lights on outer prominent coastal or isolated features of not less than 28 km (15 NM) visibility range shall be shown:
+- 16.9.7 Supplementary information - 16.9.7.1 Aeronautical ground lights together with their characteristics or their identifications or both shall be shown. - 16.9.7.2 Marine lights on outer prominent coastal or isolated features of not less than 28 km (15 NM) visibility range shall be shown:

-1) where they are not less distinguishable than more powerful marine lights in the vicinity;

-2) where they are readily distinguishable from other marine or other types of lights in the vicinity of built-up coastal areas;

-5) where they are the only lights of significance available.
+- a) where they are not less distinguishable than more powerful marine lights in the vicinity; - b) where they are readily distinguishable from other marine or other types of lights in the vicinity of built-up coastal areas; - c) where they are the only lights of significance available.

-CHAPTER 17.
-AERONAUTICAL CHART - ICAO 1:500 000
+CHAPTER 17 AERONAUTICAL CHART - ICAO 1:500 000

-This chart shall provide information to satisfy the requirements of visual air navigation for low speed, shortor medium-range operations at low and intermediate altitudes.
+This chart shall provide information to satisfy the requirements of visual air navigation for low speed, short- or medium-range operations at low and intermediate altitudes.

-Note 1.- This chart may be used:
+Note 1. - This chart may be used: